thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 This version of the cognifly features an intel realsense T265 camera for stabilization in challenging environments and the proper battery to support the additional weight.
 It can also use a crazyfly multiranger deck for onboard obstacle detection.

 The frame is built with wood sticks and resists to impact while flying.
 Another configuration is possible with carbon fiber, but it is more expensive and heavier.
 The carbon fiber version of CogniFly weighs 370g.
 It uses a LiPo battery 4S (14.8V, 130C) with a 1800mAh capacity, leading to a 10-minute flight time.

+**Note** that the *Latest* version of the cognifly can be adapted to support the T265, by swapping the base mounts.

 ![](./media//media/u1.jpeg)